Bed Bug Treatments Leeds, Ilkley, Otley & Wetherby

 When searching for bed bugs the first place to take a look is the mattress and bed base, pay particular attention to the head board side of the bed.
 Check all areas including furniture, picture frames and wall floor junctions within 2 meters of the bed.
 A tell tale sign of bed bug activity are stains that resemble ink spots.
 The spots are processed blood that has passed through the insect.

-Every few days we receive a call from someone who has had a failed bed bug treatment.
+I often receive calls from homeowners who have had a failed bed bug treatment.
 Hopefully this page will prevent the same happening to you.
 Asking the right questions will not only save you money but will prevent a small bed bug problem becoming a multiple room infestation.

 In the UK there are hundreds of insecticides available, how does the pest controller choose which one to select?
 Many take the advice of the pest control product suppliers which usually involves using several different products and repeating the process regardless of the level of infestation, others will simply use the cheapest.
 The leading bed bug control companies will have spent hundreds of hours researching the affects of different insecticide actives and formulation, many will have even conducted experiments to determine which products work and which ones don't.
 Product selection is one of the most important factors when treating bed bugs.
 Many active ingredients such as Permethrin will unless sprayed directly onto the insect push them further away from the treated are due to their repellant properties.
 The residual time of some products will not be long enough to achieve complete control and will need applying over and over again until all the bed bugs are gone.